xzhou110/xzhou110.github.io/_posts/2018-07-06-project-benson.md

 <li> Female percentage at each station- analysis leveraging US Census data</li>
 </ul>

-For each MTA station, we assessed four aspects and assigned a score on each aspect.
+We rated each MTA station on four factors respectively.
 Then weighted average was calculated to derive at final score of each station.
 The final scores were used for ranking purpose.

 ### Results